BIMAI-lab/NEUROML_course/bio/intro_links.md

 If you haven't worked with Python before and don't understand what's going on, see other parts of Introduction.

+## Survey

+Please, take a [survey](https://forms.gle/zLpkUA2VTYtEmHZm9).
+It will help us to adjust course to your skills.

 ## Credits
 This text prepared by Polina Druzhinina and Nadezhda Alsahanova.